Introduction and Background

 Sustainability and Business

-Chartered Accountants CAs (SA) have an important role to play.
-They are increasingly being called upon to provide such information, to build sustainability into business strategies and operations, to report on sustainability, and to provide assurance on sustainability reports.
-CAs (SA) indeed have a crucial role to play in expanding this reporting arena.
+CAs (SA) have an important role to play.
+They are increasingly being called upon to provide such non-financial information, to build key sustainability issues into the business model and business strategy and operations, and to report on such information in the integrated report (with the next step being to provide assurance on integrated reports).
+CAs (SA) indeed have a crucial role to play in leading this reporting erea and their skills in reporting and internal controls enable them to do so.

 The role of SAICA